 Who is MakerLodge for?

 MakerLodge is open to and especially designed for all MIT First-Year undergraduate students, including undergraduate transfer students in their first year at MIT.
-You don’t need any experience or specific ideas of what to make, the training is for beginner makers and your mentor and classmates can help you explore the possibilities.
+You don’t need any experience or specific ideas of what to make, the training is for beginner makers and your mentors and classmates can help you explore the possibilities.